 At the end of the day, there is good news.
 While blind pimples can be annoying and frustrating, you are not alone and there is hope!

-These painful pimples affect a wide range of age groups from teens to adult women and they typically pop up on the chin and jawline.
+This acne nodule affects a wide range of age groups from teens to adult women and they typically pop up on the chin and jawline.